mh-dev/orderquery/README.md

         </orderquery>
     </orderqueries>

-An example for annotation bases configuration is:
+An example for annotation based configuration is:

 	@Entity
 	@OrderQueryModel